-Privileges committee is thoroughly investigating complaint against Raeesah Khan: Tan Chuan-Jin
+Privileges committee thoroughly investigating complaint against Raeesah Khan: Tan Chuan-Jin

 The marathon debate on Singapore's foreign talent policy stretched from 11am on Sept 14 to 12.30am on Sept 15, clocking in at 13½ hours.

-"In fact, two MPs born on these respective dates ushered in their birthdays in the Chamber!" said Mr Tan on the debate over the motion by Finance Minister Lawrence Wong on securing Singaporeans' jobs and livelihoods, and a competing motion by Progress Singapore Party (PSP) member Leong Mun Wai.
+"In fact, two MPs born on these respective dates ushered in their birthdays in the Chamber!" said Mr Tan on the debate over the motion by Finance Minister Lawrence Wong on securing Singaporeans' jobs and livelihoods, and a competing motion by Progress Singapore Party member Leong Mun Wai.

 Amid the Covid-19 pandemic and the safe management measures adopted in the House - such as having MPs sit a few seats apart and speaking behind glass screens - MPs raised and received responses to 2,601 parliamentary questions.